What is a UX designer?

 03: Information Architecture

 From user behavior to future-proofing, there are lots of things to take into account, beyond organizing the information in a logical way.
-In other words, information architecture is the creation of a structure for a website, application, or other project, that allows us to understand where we are as users, and where the information we want is in relation to our position.
+In other words, information architecture is the creation of a structure for a website, application, or other projects, that allows us to understand where we are as users, and where the information we want is in relation to our position.
 Information architecture results in the creation of site maps, hierarchies, categorizations, navigation, and metadata.
 When a content strategist begins separating content and dividing it into categories, she is practicing information architecture.
-When a designer sketches a top level menu to help users understand where they are on a site, he is also practicing information architecture.
+The same goes for when a designer sketches a top-level menu to help users understand where they are on a site, he is also practicing information architecture.
 Check out the sample sitemap below I created for the IA of this website.

 Wireframes are an indispensable part of the website creation process.
 They provide a quick and easy means of communicating aspects of the site, ranging from information architecture to page layout, and they allow everyone involved to consider and, hopefully, agree upon all the fundamental aspects of the design.
 Wireframes typically go through many stages and there is no right or wrong way of doing them.
 Without the distractions of colors, typeface choices or text, wireframing lets you plan the layout and interaction of your interface.
 A commonly-used argument for wireframing is that if a user doesn’t know where to go on a plain hand-drawn diagram of your site page, then it is irrelevant what colors or fancy text eventually get used.